 Mix and Match Clothes

 It might not be the most fashionable approach and is possibly more acceptable for men than women, but try to pack clothes that can be mixed and matched to create different combinations.
-While doing this, try to limit to minimal pairs of shoes because of their weight and space taken in your luggage.
-You will have the ones you’ll wear on the plane, so either stick with that or compliment them with one additional pair to support the various clothing combinations you’ve packed for.
+This will dramatically help you get everything into one carry-on bag.

 Packing for a Spill